ppopth/ethshadow/docs/getting-started.md

         per_combination: 5
 ```

 As you can see, we replaced the simple node count with a list of node specifications.
-Here, the yaml list has tow
+Here, the yaml list has two
 items.

 In the first one, we define a host located in europe, with a reliable internet connection.
 We also specify that
 a Geth bootnode and a Lighthouse bootnode shall be run on that node.